CSC207-UofT/course-project-javacado-s/phase1/Phase 1 Progress Report.md

-Overall, what worked so far with our design was that we made sure that our code abide by the dependency rule, which made editing/modifying classes an easier process; for instance, we made sure that our use cases (i.e. EmployeeManager, EventManager) did not directly interact with entities (i.e. Employee, Event).
+Overall, what worked so far with our design was that we made sure that our code abide by the dependency rule, which made editing/modifying classes an easier process; for instance, we made sure that our use cases (i.e. managers.EmployeeManager, managers.EventManager) did not directly interact with entities (i.e. employees.Employee, events.Event).
 This also allowed for different team members to work on different classes at the same time.
 Further, our design abide the open/closed principle, since the attributes in the classes are private and can only be accessed from getter methods and modified when setter methods are available.
 This ensures that code is not modified by accident.
 However, our